Lt.-Col. Robert Mordan Thorne Campbell-Preston1

 Hon.
 Andrew Nicholas Armstrong Vanneck was born on 21 July 1890.2 He was the son of Hon.
 William Arcedeckne Vanneck and Mary Armstrong.1 He married Louise Hollingsworth Morris Clews, daughter of Henry Clews, on 1 September 1930.3 He and Louise Hollingsworth Morris Clews were divorced in 1933.4 He married, secondly, Britta Ingeborg Nilsdotter Bonde, daughter of Count Nils Bonde, on 6 April 1939.4 He died on 20 February 1965 at age 74.4

-Hon.
-Andrew Nicholas Armstrong Vanneck was educated at Harrow School, Harrow on the Hill, London, England.2 He fought in the First World War.1 He gained the rank of Captain in the service of the Scots Guards.1 He was decorated with the Military Cross (M.C.).5 On 27 April 1922 he was granted the rank of a baron's son.2 He gained the rank of commander between 1941 and 1943 in the service of the 4th Battalion, Suffolk Home Guard.2
+He was educated at Harrow School, Harrow, London, EnglandG.2 He fought in the First World War.1 He gained the rank of Captain in the Scots Guards.1 He was awarded the Military Cross (M.C.)5 On 27 April 1922 he was granted the rank of a baron's son.2 He gained the rank of commander between 1941 and 1943 in the 4th Battalion, Suffolk Home Guard.2

 Children of Hon.
 Andrew Nicholas Armstrong Vanneck and Britta Ingeborg Nilsdotter Bonde